 Various Work Schedule Systems

 At Astellas, evaluation is based on the roles and achievements of each employee, and we have introduced a working hour system that allows diverse work styles, such as a super flextime system and a discretionary labor system, depending on the job.
-In fiscal 2020 (as of the end of March 2021), more than 44% of employees are subject to a system that allows some discretion in working styles.

 From April 2020, Astellas and our Group companies in Japan have abolished core time and switched from a flextime system to a super flextime system, and from November 2020, introduced a super flextime system for Medical Representative(MR) employees.